 Each student is issued a University of Cincinnati email address.
 Your email account is the official means of communications from the University, and you are expected to check it regularly.
-Please visit mail.uc.edu to learn how to access your email.
+Please visit mail.uc.edu for more information on how to access your email

-CANVAS LEARNING MANAGEMENT SYSTEM
+BLACKBOARD LEARNING SYSTEM